Are you passionate about writing and interested in earning a living from it? Are you a freelance writer wanting to grow your business?

 - Don't write for free, but don't overcharge either.
 You can research how much ghostwriters charge online.
 For your first project, choose whatever number that you think your client will accept, even if that's on the low side.
 Remember, you'll be able to charge much more for your second book.

-- Consider charging hourly.
+- Consider charging an hourly rate to start.
 Most ghostwriters charge on a per project basis, but for your first book, if your client is open to it, consider charging hourly.
-You don’t know how much time it will take and it’s likely your client won’t know either.
+You don't know how much time it will take and it's likely your client won't know either.

 - Ask agents.
 Agents are often approached by people looking for ghostwriters.
 If you know any agents, why not ask them if they have any advice about how to get into ghostwriting.
 Perhaps they'll give you an assignment, or even a chance to write a proposal for a new book, which, if accepted, you could be hired to write.